southwatervillagepreschool/svhps2020web/src/editable-content/about/eyfs.md

 - To work in partnership with parents/carers so that we can provide for all children’s individual and changing needs.

-- Our Inclusion Co-ordinator encourages equal opportunities for all children, regardless of cultural differences, gender, and learning abilities.
+- Our Inclusion coordinator encourages equal opportunities for all children, regardless of cultural differences, gender, and learning abilities.

 - Play equipment, materials and activities provided are planned by qualified staff to cover all areas of learning, enabling most children to achieve the early learning goals by the end of reception year at school.